vlmlee/Auto-organizer/README.md

 # Auto-organizer

-To use, specify the file extension to look for and the directory to send thoses in config.json.
+To use, specify the file extension to look for and the directory to send those files in config.json.

 You can nest file directories and specify your file extensions like this: